skip to main content

 The Supporting People programme supports vulnerable people – including people with disabilities and older people – to learn the skills necessary to find, manage and maintain a home, including managing the household budget.

-Age Cymru has local organisations across Wales, many of which offer free financial advocacy to people over 50 who are living in their own home or in residential care.
+Age Cymru has local organisations across Wales, some of which offer free financial advocacy to people over 50 who are living in their own home or in residential care.